qnx-ports/build-files/ports/tftp-hpa/README.md

-*WARNING*: tftp is not a secure protocol.
+**WARNING**: tftp is NOT a secure protocol.
 Use only on local/trusted network!

 Currently tested version and SDP combos:
 + 5.2 on QNX 8.0/7.1